254In61/ocp4-on-aws/README.md

   - Run : $ ansible-playbook vpc-build.yml

 2. BASTION/JumpServer EC2 CREATION
-  - Create an EC2 to act as Bastio.
+  - Create an EC2 to act as Bastion.
+     - NB: The scripts/ec2-env-prep.sh(Step 5) is designed for an Ubuntu OS & running on AWS ARM Architecture
   - Go for bigger capacity than the free ones.
 You will need the cpu and capacity to build the cluster faster.
   - EC2 to be within one of the public subnets
   - Check Output of vpc cloudformation stack